 - 100 g water

-- Chill the coffee in the refrigerator for about 15-30 minutes before assembling to prevent melting the slushy.
+- Chill the coffee in the refrigerator for 15-30 minutes before assembling to slow the melting of the slushy.

 - Add the coconut cream, ice, and condensed milk into a blender and blend until thick and frothy.
 Consistency should be thick.
 Taste and adjust sweetness and thickness.
 Add more ice or cream if it needs more thickener, add more condensed milk for sweetness, or coconut milk if you want to thin it out.

-- (Optional, but recommended) Place the slushy back into the freezer for 30 minutes to one hour to get an extra thick consistency.
+- Place the slushy back into the freezer for 30 minutes to one hour to get an extra thick consistency.

 - To assemble, pour chilled Vietnamese coffee into two glasses and top with the coconut slushy.